-If your object group returns this error during indexing, review the format of the source object files being indexed, and the expansion and depth options that were selected for the object group.
-Some changes such a lower depth value (such as none or 1), or a blacklist to exclude unnecessary columns from indexing, can help to avoid this error.
+If your object group returns the column limit warning or error message during indexing, review the format of the source object files being indexed, and the expansion and depth options that were selected for the object group.
+Some changes such a lower depth value (such as NONE or 1), or a blacklist to exclude unnecessary columns from indexing, can help to avoid this error.
 See JSON Log and Event File Challenges.

 A field in a ChaosSearch object group has a maximum width of 1MB.
 During indexing, if the content of a field exceeds that limit, the content is truncated to 1MB, and any truncated data is not included in the indexed data.
 The field width limit is not currently a configurable setting.